Contact us to plan your Travel!

 Should I buy another dress for the TTD, I’m afraid my dress will be really trashed?

-The dresses very rarely get damaged from a trash the dress although they are very likely to get dirty!
-We even had a bride who wore her wedding dress underwater during her TTD BEFORE her wedding.
+The dresses very rarely get seriously damaged from a trash the dress session.
+They can get dirty – though after the wedding, they often come out of the water cleaner thatn when they went in!
+Though we don’t recommend it – we even had a bride who wore her wedding dress underwater during her TTD BEFORE her wedding.

 “The water is so clean in the cenotes, it doesn’t hurt the dress at all!
 In fact, maybe it even “baptizes” it!
 All I had to do was pop the dress into the tub with cold water, give it a little rinse, hang in the breeze and it was perfect.
 The only thing I ruined was maybe the dry cleaning/preserve the dress myth!” – Susana